ehsanshahrabi/project4-us-immigration/README.md

 Future Predictions:

-The model is used to make immigration predictions for the next years (2020 to 2025), and the predictions are stored in the df_predictions DataFrame.
+The model is used to make immigration predictions for the next years (2024 and 2025), and the predictions are stored in the df_predictions DataFrame.

 The loop structure allows the script to efficiently process a large amount of data and apply the same procedures to each country-state pair.
 Finally, the df_scores and df_predictions DataFrames are saved to .csv files, providing the model's performance metrics and immigration predictions for future use.
 (Ehsan's Portion/Results) & (Ehsan's Portion/Scores)